 To be continued…

-I am an independent distributor with Life’s Abundance, a natural pet food company.
+I am also an independent distributor with Life’s Abundance, a natural pet food company.
 I do this as a hobby because I feed my dog and cats their food exclusively.
 Being a distributor helps pay for it.
 Their products are top of the line and I tell people about them all the time.
 Some want to try them, some do not.
 I’m really not a high-pressure salesperson so it’s their choice.
 You can take a look by clicking on the above link.

 That pretty much sums up “me” for now.